agi AGI and Superintelligence

 Maybe superintelligence emerges not from one system but from many AI systems and humans working together.
 The internet already functions as a kind of collective intelligence.
 Add sophisticated AI coordination, and this global network might display superintelligent capabilities even if no single component is superintelligent.

 Science often advances in unexpected ways.
 A new discovery in neuroscience, mathematics, or computer science could suddenly make superintelligence much easier to create than anyone expected.
-This is hard to predict by definition since breakthroughs happen and could come as a surprise.
+This is hard to predict by definition since breakthroughs happen and could come as a complete surprise.

 From curing disease to fighting climate change to ending poverty and hunger, superintelligence might be the solution to the planet's greatest challenges.